 What’s the difference between Freeview and Freesat?

-Freeview is terrestrial TV – you need a TV aerial to receive Freeview.
+- Freeview is terrestrial TV – you need a TV aerial to receive Freeview.

-Freesat is satellite TV – you need a satellite dish to receive Freesat.
+- Freesat is satellite TV – you need a satellite dish to receive Freesat.

 On the flipside, Freesat doesn’t have the coverage restrictions of Freeview, so if you live in an area with limited Freeview channels, you will receive a wider range of services using Freesat.

 Can I use Freesat outside of the UK?

 - Freesat receivers need to be attached to a satellite dish.
 In order to make the most of catch-up and on-demand services, an internet connection is also required.
 At least 2.5Mbps is usually required, but some receivers, such as Samsung Smart TVs, demand at least 10Mbps.

 - Please note that if you are intending to attach an older Freesat receiver to a dish that is/was set up for Sky Q, you may need to change the LNB (the small box that sits on the end of the arm protruding from the dish) to a hybrid model.
 There is no such issue for dishes previously set up for other types of Sky box.
-New Freesat receivers are designed to work with new LNBs.
+New Freesat receivers are designed to work with the new style LNBs.

 All receivers that went on the market after 2014 support HD by default.
 This means there will be few non-HD boxes around now, mostly sold via second-hand websites.